phalt/swapi/swapi/templates/docs.md

 - ```eye_color``` *string*
 -- The eye color of this person.
 Will be "unknown" if not known or "n/a" if the person does not have an eye.
 - ```gender``` *string*
--- the gender of this person.
+-- The gender of this person.
 Either "Male", "Female" or "unknown", "n/a" if the person does not have a gender.
 - ```hair_color``` *string*
--- the hair color of this person.
+-- The hair color of this person.
 Will be "unknown" if not known or "n/a" if the person does not have hair.
 - ```height``` *string*
--- the height of the person in meters.
+-- The height of the person in meters.
 - ```mass``` *string*
--- the mass of the person in kilograms.
+-- The mass of the person in kilograms.
 - ```skin_color``` *string*
--- the skin color of this person.
+-- The skin color of this person.
+- ```homeworld``` *string*
+-- The URL of a planet resource, a planet that this person was born on or inhabits.
 - ```films``` *array*
 -- An array of film resource URLs that this person has been in.
 - ```species``` *array*